shafin244/Humidity-Sensor-Design-using-3-Stage-CMOS-Ring-Oscillator-for-Smart-Biodegradable-Packaging./README.md

 # Humidity Sensor Design using 3-Stage CMOS Ring Oscillator
 ### For Smart Biodegradable Food Packaging

-This project focuses on the **design and investigation of a humidity sensor** based on a 3-stage ring oscillator using CMOS inverters, combined with a humidity-sensitive capacitance circuit.
-The sensor is intended for smart, eco-friendly food packaging applications.
+This project focuses on the **Design and Investigation of a Humidity Sensor based on 3-Stage Ring Oscillator (using CMOS inverter) with
+ Humidity-Sensitive Capacitance Circuit Intended for Smart Food Packaging on Biodegradable Packaging.The sensor is intended for smart, eco-friendly food packaging applications.

 ---